seek4science/seek/tech/releases/index.md

 Small bug fix release to fix:

   * Crossref endpoint for DOI querying requires https://
-  * DOI and Pubmed validation
+  * Better DOI and Pubmed validation
   * Manual entry of publications currently disabled
   * Further improvements to authorization caching update speed and fix a small inconsistency with incomplete user registrations